20nanduc/Unlocking-Biggest-Market/README.md

 ---

-## 🤔 Whyindia's millions of events Is Still Untouched
+## 🤔 Why india's millions of events Is Still Untouched

 Many have tried to digitalize events/celebrations — but somehow, it never really took off.
 Strange, isn’t it?
 We can order food in 10 minutes, shop for anything from our couch, even get medicines at midnight — yet when it comes to events, things still run the old-fashioned way.